meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Here&rsquo;s an important topic.
 Since organs (especially liver) come out on top so many times for bioavailable nutrients, I want to know how much toxins they&rsquo;ve also got.
 It seems reasonable to suppose that for the same reason they&rsquo;re concentrated in nutrients, they may be concentrated in some kinds of environmental toxins, especially the liver and kidneys which act as filters.
 I&rsquo;ll look into it later.

-I must note that most of us have already accepted consuming toxins in multiple foods, figuring that the nutrients are worth it.
-Like the pesticides on most plants, and the antinutrients in grain, whole grain, and seeds.
+I must note that most of us have already accepted consuming toxins in multiple foods, either figuring that the nutrients are worth it, or just not thinking about it.
+Example: the pesticides on most plants, and the antinutrients in grain, whole grain, and seeds.
 Few people actually sit down and calculate whether the quantities are worth it, so it would be inconsistent to treat organs specially, it smells more like an excuse to postpone eating them.

 <a id="orgceaec5d"></a>